l-j-kim/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](lab-report-5/givenoutput22.png)

 For this test, my implementation provided the correct output, while the given implemention did not.
-This is due to how the given implementation checks to see if the potential list has a space in it or not, adding it if it doesn't and skipping it if it does.
+This is because of a bug in  the given implementation that makess it so it checks to see if the potential list has a space in it or not, adding it if it doesn't and skipping it if it does.
 Since the text, `[/bar\* "ti\*tle"]` contains a space in it, the given version of MarkdownParse would have excluded it even though the rest of the text is in double quotes and it technically counts as a valid link.
 The image below shows the code from the given implentation described above.

 ![image](lab-report-5/givencode22.png)